An advocate for environmental justice

 In May 2015, after GVL failed to deliver the promised jobs and community benefits, angry community members protested at the local GVL office, leading to violent clashes.
 In the aftermath, police ransacked homes and made arbitrary arrests.
 Fifteen community members were held in custody, and one of them died under mysterious circumstances.
 After a year of legal wrangling, Brownell, with the support of public defenders, was able to secure the release of the 14 jailed community members.

 Brownell brought in international NGOs, watchdogs, and media to investigate GVL’s deforestation and lack of community consent in the process, and RSPO issued a new report that intensely criticized GVL and found that it was continuing to strong-arm community members.

 In July 2018, RSPO dismissed GVL’s appeal against the stop work order, upholding Brownell’s complaint.
 His efforts prevented the clearing of 513,500 acres of land that sequesters carbon, shelters endangered species—including elephants, chimpanzees, pygmy hippopotamuses, and tree pangolins—and is part of the Upper Guinean biodiversity hotspot.

 Victory has come at a price, as Brownell and his family were forced to flee Liberia—in dramatic fashion—and take temporary refuge in the United States.
 Threatened with his life and disparaged by the Sirleaf Johnson administration as an anti-development agitator and economic saboteur, he has been attacked at home because of his work.
-Brownell is currently a distinguished scholar and research associate professor in the School of Law at Northeastern University in Boston.
+Brownell is currently a distinguished scholar and research associate professor in the School of Law at Northeastern University in Boston as well as a Visiting Human Rights Fellow at Yale Law School.
 He is still actively involved in environmental activism in Liberia and hopes to return to his native land.